nWODT-Cobalt/markown-utilities/README.md

 It depends on the editor used (e.g. [Marked](http://markedapp.com/), [MultiMarkdown Composer](http://multimarkdown.com/), [Mou](http://mouapp.com/) on the Mac, [Elements](http://www.secondgearsoftware.com/elements/) on iPhone/iPad).
 Look for "Style", "Stylesheet", "Theme" or "CSS" in the Preferences, and import the `.css` files as usually offered.

 They really are basic stylesheets that could be applied to any HTML.
-They differ in small ways, such as special rules for extra-niceties with common Markdown editors, no external dependencies to be as portable as possible, and so on.
+They differ in small ways, such as special rules for extra-niceties for Marked, no external dependencies to be as portable as possible, and so on.

 ### Features